appt-org/accessibility-code-examples/Techniques/accessibility-label.md

 If you want to ignore the semantics of underlaying widgets, you can set the [`excludeSemantics`](https://api.flutter.dev/flutter/widgets/Semantics/excludeSemantics.html) attribute to `true`.

-You can also use the [`Tooltip`](https://api.flutter.dev/flutter/material/Tooltip-class.html) widget to provide text labels which help explain the function of an element.
-Many widgets, such as [`IconButton`](https://api.flutter.dev/flutter/material/IconButton-class.html), have a [`tooltip`](https://api.flutter.dev/flutter/material/IconButton/tooltip.html) property to include a Tooltip.

 ```dart
 Semantics(
   label: 'Appt',